manornot/SystemProgrammingPB2-1/README.md

 ### Pointers & Memory Management (17.04.2024 - End of May) <br />
 **Week 11 (17.04 - 19.04)**<br />
-1. Write a program to pass an array to a function and modify it. <br />
+1.Write a program to pass an array to a function and modify it. <br />
 <br />
-2. Develop a program to find the length of a string using pointers. <br />
+2.Develop a program to find the length of a string using pointers. <br />
 <br />
-3. Create a program to add two matrices using multidimensional arrays. <br />
+3.Create a program to add two matrices using multidimensional arrays. <br />

 **Week 12 (24.04 - 26.04)** <br />
 4. Code a program to demonstrate string manipulation using an array of pointers. <br />